 The dental school application process takes nearly a full year to complete.
 Therefore, excellent planning and organization are essential.
 The dental school application timeline below lists the steps and schedule of the application process to help keep you on track.

 Staying on schedule is especially important because most dental schools have rolling admissions.
 Rolling admissions means that applications are evaluated as they are received.
-Applying early in the cycle may increase your chance of admission.
-Many schools begin interviewing in August or September, and acceptances are offered beginning on December 1.
-As spots in the class fill up, it may be more difficult to gain admission.
+Many schools begin interviewing in August or September and fill much of their class on or near December 1.
+As spots in the class fill up, it becomes more difficult to gain admission.

 There are two separate centralized application services for U.S. dental schools:

-TMDSAS (Texas Medical and Dental Schools Application Service) – For Texas residents applicants Texas dental schools. http://www.tmdsas.com/dental/homepage.html
+TMDSAS (Texas Medical and Dental Schools Application Service) – For public dental schools in Texas.

-In addition to submitting a primary application through one of these services, most dental schools require a secondary or supplemental application.
-Many AADSAS schools now include the supplemental questions within the AADSAS application; however, some send a separate supplemental appliciation.
-The final step in the application is an interview.
+In addition to submitting a primary application through one of these services, most dental schools require a supplemental (“secondary”) application.
+The final step in the application process is an interview.

-Here is a timeline for applicants planning to enter dental school in fall 2019:
+Here is a timeline for applicants who plan to enter dental school in fall 2024: